 Following the concert, performed with her band, Ms. Cohen will give a two-hour jazz master class focusing on beginning jazz skills (part 1) and advanced jazz skills (part 2).

 The Cornucopia Choir returns under the directorship of Patrick Sheehan.
 All participants are invited to join the choir, which rehearses twice during the day.
-Music will either be sent to registrants by email about a month before the festival or handed out on February 1.

 All events take place in the Music Building on the campus of Northern Illinois University in DeKalb, Illinois.